mouni-test-workflow/verademo/readme.md

 ### URLsddd

-`/reset` will reset the data in the database with a load of:
+`/reset` will reset the data in the database with a load of:cxc

 - users
 - jokes